Estimating Fisher Information Matrix in Latent Variable Models based on the Score Function: Computing the estimator in latent variable model

-This equality allows to express explicitely the first derivatives of the logarithm of the marginal density of $\OBS$ as the expectation of the first derivatives of the logarithm of the complete likelihood with respect to the conditional distribution of the latent variables.
-This statement is indeed in the same spirit as the well-known Louis formulae for the observed Fisher information matrix estimate. $\square$ \\
+where $\E_{\MIS|\OBS;\te}$ denotes the expectation under the law of $\MIS$ conditionally to $\OBS$. \end{proposition} We apply the classical Fisher identity \cite{fisher1925} to establish the equality stated in Proposition \ref{prop:fisherequality}.
+This statement is indeed in the same spirit as the well-known Louis formulae for the observed Fisher information matrix estimate \cite{Louis1982}.

 \begin{remark} In some specific cases the conditional expectations involved in the previous proposition admit exact analytical expressions for example in mixture models which are developed in Section \ref{sec:simul} in some simulation studies. \end{remark}